baraklevy20/SCP-Unpacker/README.md

 Extract a directory - `node index.js --folder assets`

 You can also combine them - `node index.js --folder assets --file assets2/font.osm`

+Some files are using xsalsa20 encryption.
+To unpack them, you must provide a key and a nonce.
+You can then extract the encrypted scp file using:
+`node index.js --file assets/encrypted.scp --key [key] --nonce [nonce]` where `[key]` is a string of 32 hex bytes and `[nonce]` is a string of 24 hex bytes.